leonstel/leonstel.github.io/recursive_tree_part2.md

 }
 ```

-At last call the traversal methods when a Leaf has been clicked
+At last the traversal methods will be called when a Leaf has been clicked.

 ```